rdfostrich/article-jws2018-ostrich/content/related-work.md

 The hybrid approaches are based on snapshots followed by delta chains, as implemented by [TailR](cite:cites tailr).
 Due to HDT not supporting quads, the TB and TB/CB approaches could not be implemented in the HDT baseline implementations.

-Results show that IC for both Jena and HDT requires more storage space than the raw compressed deltas for the three datasets.
+Results show that IC for both Jena and HDT requires more storage space than the compressed deltas for the three datasets.
 CB results in less storage space for both approaches for BEAR-A and BEAR-B, but not for BEAR-C because that dataset is so dynamic that the deltas require more storage space than they would in with IC.
 Jena-TB results in the least storage space of Jena-based approaches,